0x1do/IOS/README.md

 ## Current Progress

-I’ve successfully built a **64 bit minimal OS** that **Limine can boot** and a simple implementation of printk (that gets framebuffer (not VGA!!!) and supports format string), segments and simple interrupts
+I’ve successfully built a **64 bit minimal OS** that **Limine can boot** and a simple implementation of printk (that gets framebuffer (not VGA!!!) and supports format string), segments, simple interrupts and physical page allocator using simple bitmap and each chunk have a metadata containing its size field

 ---

 ## Next Steps

-physical page frame allocator
 paging
+filesystem
 schedular
 small usermode - add another ring, syscalls, etc drivers - keyboard/mouse/screen